JordanRL/Fermat/docs/index.md

-# Goals of this Library
+# What This Library Is For

-## Fermat is a PHP library intended to accomplish the following goals

 ### Consistent arbitrary precision math

-Provide a consistent way to perform **arbitrary precision math** without making it easy to accidentally use PHP features (such as arithmetic operators or built in functions) that will reduce precision by casting to native `int` or `float` types.
+Provides a consistent way to perform **arbitrary precision math** without making it easy to accidentally use PHP features (such as arithmetic operators or built in functions) that will reduce precision by casting to native `int` or `float` types.

 ### Complex math functions

-Provide a library that enables the use of common complex math tasks, such as working with basic statistics functions, while still preserving arbitrary precision.
+Enables the use of common complex math tasks, such as working with basic statistics functions, while still preserving arbitrary precision.

 ### Non-Integer & non-float number types

-Provide a framework for working with non-integer and non-float math concepts such as fractions, coordinates, imaginary numbers, complex numbers, and shapes.
+Provides a framework for working with non-integer and non-float math concepts such as fractions, coordinates, imaginary numbers, complex numbers, and shapes.

 ### Abstraction of math concepts

-Provide a consistent abstraction for nearly any math concept that is likely to be relevant to a computer program, including many scientific programs.
+Provides a consistent abstraction for nearly any math concept that is likely to be relevant to a computer program, including many scientific programs.

-## Things this library is NOT intended to do

-### Be extremely performant.
+# What This Library Is NOT For

+### Extreme Performance

 While Fermat has different modes that allow you to control performance to a degree, the abstraction and comprehensive nature of the library means that for certain uses, such as working with complex numbers, a large number of object instances may be created temporarily during a calculation, leading to significantly more overhead than using operands directly when doing basic math within common precision limitations.

-Despite the fact that performance is not a primary goal of this library, it does use built in functions wherever possible (where doing so does not affect precision), and it will utilize the GMP functions, Stats functions, and PHP-DS types if those extensions are present in your installation of PHP.
+Despite the fact that performance is not a primary goal of this library, it does use built in functions wherever possible (where doing so does not affect precision), and it will utilize the GMP functions and PHP-DS types if those extensions are present in your installation of PHP.
 Installing these extensions should slightly increase performance in most use-cases.

-### Work with other libraries which offer math capabilities.
+### Integration With Other Math Libraries

-Everything is self-contained within this library, and if you need to use another math library or a built-in math function to accomplish something, please create a GitHub issue here so that it can be added to the library and keep in mind that this library is not necessarily designed to guarantee compatibility.
+Everything is self-contained within this library, and if you need to use another math library or a built-in math function to accomplish something, please create a GitHub issue so that it can be added to the library.
+Keep in mind that this library is not necessarily designed to guarantee compatibility.

 That said, this library does offer ways for you to integrate.
-The state of all objects is available for reading at all times so you can put data into other libraries or functions, and the classes are all left open for extension.
+The state of all objects is available for reading at all times enabling you to put data into other libraries or functions, and the classes are all left open for extension.
 The references within the library are almost all to a base abstract class or interface, making it easier for a developer to extend a class with their own code.

 # Limitations

-This library implements certain constants (Pi, Tau, Euler's Number, and the Golden Ratio) as hardcoded constants out to 100 digits.
-Because many of the functions it performs (such as logarithms and trigonometry functions) depend on these constants, this library is not actually truly *arbitrary* precision.
-Instead, you can work with numbers that are accurate out to 100 decimal places, and you can calculate trigonometry functions out to 99 decimal places.

-This library also only works with real numbers currently, and imaginary numbers, or any functions that might produce imaginary numbers, are not supported.
+Developers using this library should be aware of the following limitations which may lead to unexpected results.

+### Extreme Precision

+While this library can theoretically handle precisions on all operations up to 2^63 digits, in practice there are many operations in this library that have practical limits because of execution time.

+For instance, while the library would faithfully collect the first 10,000 digits of `sin(1)`, doing so may take prohibitively long, and depending on configuration and environment, the process may be killed before completion as a 'hung' process.

+There are also several features in this library that by the nature of the math behind them can lead to infinite loops with the wrong inputs.
+While some basic measures exist within the library to detect and exit these situations with a thrown exception, doing so comprehensively is an example of the halting problem.
+This should not occur without direct calls to these areas, such as `SeriesProvider::maclaurenSeries()`.

+For this reason, you should limit your requested precision to the smallest value which will still work for your intended application.

+### Some Types of Math Require Assumptions

+Some areas of math are ambiguously defined, depending on the exact axioms used.
+More generally, there are some types of calculations which give consistent behavior for a variety of axioms and mappings.

+This is most obvious in the arc functions, such as `arctan()`.
+However, other areas make assumptions that may not be entirely clear at first.

+For instance, calling `isEqual()` on a ComplexNumber will return false unless it is being compared to another ComplexNumber that has the same values for its real and imaginary part.
+More surprisingly perhaps, ComplexNumber objects do not have any of the `GreaterThan` or `LessThan` functions, as inequality comparison is poorly defined even between two complex numbers.

+These peculiarities are documented, as accurately as possible, in this documentation where they occur.

+### Immutables Are Used Internally

+While this library provides both Mutable and Immutable versions of its base values, when a new object is generated internally it is nearly always an immutable version.
+This is to limit the side effects that might occur if object instance zvals that were used internally were changed in a parent scope.
+Because of this, methods which return a calculated value object always return the Immutable version of that value.

+For this same reason, most of the time when an object is returned from an internal register, such as with the `getNumerator()` method on `Fraction`, any changes to that object will not be reflected in the instance of `Fraction` that it came from.

+The exceptions to this are objects which contain a register of registers.
+An example would be the `Matrix` class, which internally has an array of `NumberCollection` objects.
+To prevent side effects in this situation, a clone is returned instead when the object is accessed with `getRow()` or `getColumn()`.

+However, methods which act as array manipulation tools, such a `popRow()` and `shiftColumn()` will return the actual instance, and directly affect the internal data values.

+This is related to PHP's internal structure of hashtables and zvals, and how these interact with the object model that PHP uses.

+### This Library Can't Be Reliably Used With Math Operators

+Because PHP doesn't allow operator overloading, using the native math operators on Fermat objects directly can very easily result in loss of precision, overflows and underflows, PHP fatal errors (f.e. when the object is in a non-base-10 format), and incorrect calculation (f.e. with complex and imaginary numbers).

+For example, a `ComplexNumber` object that has the value `2 + 2i` added to the integer `4` with the `+` operator will issue a notice and give the result `6` instead of `6 + 2i`.